Jendnice/To_Have_And_To_Honeymoon/notes.md

 ONCE ABOVE ALL SET:

 ** CLEAN UP unnecessary and unused code (all js files, index.html file)
+          1. Go through code and delete any console.logs and notes for yourself. ("test now" in index.js, "this is back" when clicking back for new experience, etc.)
-          1. Delete style.js file, and where it's linked into bottom of index.html, if you're not using it.
+          2. Delete style.js file, and where it's linked into bottom of index.html, if you're not using it.
-          2. Check images and make sure they're still working!
+          3. Check images and make sure they're still working!
 (Images might expire after a week, so Thursday 01/23.)
 If so, grab the links in this file and re-do them.
-          3. Save code you want to keep elsewhere (notes, project_guidance, etc.), and delete those files.
+          4. Save code you want to keep elsewhere (notes, project_guidance, etc.), and delete those files.

 ** ReadMe, blog, video, etc. - see project page.
           1. Additional blog due asap, as well.